-To get the maximum impact from a one-off payment, we recommend you make it up to 5 working days prior to the Direct Debit being taken (you’ll find your Direct Debit claim date on the ‘Account Summary’ page of your statement).
+To get the maximum impact from a one-off payment, we recommend you make it up to 5 working days before the Direct Debit is taken (you’ll find your Direct Debit claim date on the ‘Account Summary’ page of your statement).
 This way, the one-off payment will be taken as well as your Direct Debit.

 Alternatively, if you make the one-off payment outside the above timings the amount will reduce down your Direct Debit amount and won’t be on top of your usual payment.

 These are the general fees and charges for your credit card.
 You can find the specific fees and charges for your card on the back of your statement.